 - Pit Method: Cemented pits are made and are filled with organic matter.
 However, this method is not preferred as we have problems like water logging and poor aeration.

 - Put light into the container.
-When the worms face light they go inside the bedding at the base.
+When the worms face light they go deep inside the bedding at the base.
 The vermi-cast can then be removed

 - Push aside all the castings on one side and put fresh waste on other side of the bin.
 After a week or so, the worms start working on the fresh garbage to produce new compost